jtgaschler22/Nature_NFTs/README.md

 Either make sure you're running a version of node compliant with the `engines` requirement in `package.json`, or install Node Version Manager (https://github.com/creationix/nvm) (Mac/Linux), (https://github.com/coreybutler/nvm-windows) (Windows), and run `nvm use` to use the correct version of node.

-In this case, the command will be:
+In this case, after installing Node Version Manager, the command will be:

 ```bash
 nvm install 12.18.0